Metaverse-Association/fund/README.md

 ## Getting Funded

 We are a new org, but we hope to serve the Metaverse quickly.
 We want to support people building for an Open and Interoperable Metaverse.
 To submit a funding request for review, please review: [Our Guidelines: What we are looking to fund]() for more information for how to qualify.
 More information about when, and how to come.

+## Raising Funds

+We opted to start as a traditional non-profit.
+We believe that open metaverse creators deserve a chance to build out the critical infrastructure necessary for a more collaborative and open metaverse.
+We don't believe that should solely be driven by immediate profitability.
+We all benefit from interoperability and the open metaverse.
+That is why we intend to create avenues for traditional funds to get involved with supporting these projects.
+We intend to roll out new orgs and services in the future to help creators with a path to profitability scale as needed, and to help those without a path to profitability to succeed as intended.
+The metaverse is bigger than one org.